dushanlee/Notes-Tasks-MVP-Project/README.md

 1. Open the frontend in your browser: [http://localhost:5173](http://localhost:5173)
 2. Use the sidebar to navigate between Dashboard, Notes, and Tasks.
 3. Create notes and tasks using the forms.
 Edit or delete from the detail pages.
+4. **To delete multiple notes or tasks at once:**
+   - Use the checkboxes in the Notes or Tasks list to select items.
+   - Use the "Select All" checkbox to select everything on the page.
+   - Click the "Delete Selected" button to remove all selected items in one action.
-4. Use the search bar to filter notes or tasks by title/content/description.
+5. Use the search bar to filter notes or tasks by title/content/description.
-5. View stats and recent activity on the dashboard.
+6. View stats and recent activity on the dashboard.

 ---